dcgerard/hwep/README.md

     reduction.
 This function tests for equilibrium given double reduction rates and estimates these rates given equilibrium.
 You should use `hwetetra()` for tetraploids.
+-   `hwenodr()`: Implements a likelihood ratio test that tests for HWE in autopolyploids given no double reduction.

 ## Installation